marlonrcfranco/weather-guru/README.md

 <span class="n">weather_df</span><span class="o">.</span><span class="n">drop</span><span class="p">([</span><span class="s1">'Date'</span><span class="p">],</span> <span class="n">axis</span><span class="o">=</span><span class="mi">1</span><span class="p">,</span> <span class="n">inplace</span><span class="o">=</span><span class="kc">True</span><span class="p">)</span>
 </pre></div>

-### Add latitude and longitude columns
+### Add latitude and longitude columns based on column 'Location'
+The 'Location' column contains `string` values with the name of the location where the data was colected.
-In order to convert the Locations into numbers, we can use the coordinates for each one.
+In order to convert the locations into numbers, we can use the coordinates for each one.
+With this aproach, the column 'Location' becomes three new columns: **latitude**, **longitude** and **altitude** (all in decimal degrees).
+Example: Albury -> (-36.0804766, 146.9162795, 0.0)

+**We could also plot the map of all the locations in the dataset, with its respective rainfall per day:**
 <p align="center">
   <img src="https://raw.githubusercontent.com/marlonrcfranco/weather-guru/main/img/aus_rain_observations.png">
 </p>